Jade-YuWon/JAVA-study/220103(Basic of Java and Install).md

 ## Hello World : Next Time...

-# Difficulties
+# Difficulties of the day
-- Today was generally easy to learn basic Java knowledgements and install.
+- It was mostly easy to install Java and to learn basic knowledgements about it.
-- The "Independent to OS/HW" concept was a little bit hard to understand.
+- The "Independent to OS/HW" concept was a little bit difficult to understand to me.
   - Byte Code(.java) does, and JVM does NOT.